chickensoft-games/Sync/README.md

 autoCache.Update(new UpdateName("Brisket"));
 autoCache.Update(new UpdateName("Sven"));

-// After each udpate, the OnUpdate callback will be called.
+// After each update, the OnUpdate callback will be called.

 if(autoCache.TryGetValue<UpdateName>(out var update))
 {